jvoigt/vatomouro/README.md

 ## Specs of the clusters

 Hardware:
-- 3 Raspberry Pi 4 Mod.
+- 4 Raspberry Pi 4 Mod.
 B
   - 8 GB RAM
-  - 16 GB SD-Card
+  - 16/64 GB SD-Card
 - 1 Raspberrs Pi 3 Mod.
 B
   - 1 GB RAM
   - 16 GB SD-Card
 - Ethernet-switch

 Software:
-- Ubuntu 20.10 server 64bit as host os
+- Ubuntu 21.04 server 64bit as host os
 - ansible for managing the hosts
 - mikrok8s as manager for k8s

-Sadly the rasp3 is not strong enough. so we just can use it for test. microk8s wont run on it.
 ### Network topology
 As my router is an old sh*ty tincan i cannot use real subnets or anything crasy...